emmanuelamon92/Nutrition-Meal-Plan-App-Rails/README.md

-# Nutritional Meal Plan App Frontend
+# Nutritional Meal Plan App Backend

 App designed to help you search a recipe api by the your target calories for the day, any dietary restrictions, and allergies you may have.
 - Built with JavaScript, React, Ruby on Rails, PostgreSQL, Bootstrap